MicrosoftDocs/dynamics-365-project-operations/articles/expense/manage-delegation.md

 # required metadata

 title: Manage delegation
-description: This topic provides information about how an expense delegate user can create and manage expense reports on behalf of another employee in the organization.
+description: This topic provides information about how an expense delegate can create and manage expense reports on behalf of another employee .
 author: suvaidya
 manager: AnnBe
 ms.date: 10/01/2020